Flux-driven turbulent transport using penalisation in the Hasegawa-Wakatani system: Conclusion

-While this first study using P-FLARE was confined to the flux-driven Hasegawa-Wakatani system, the code can be easily adapted to other reduced fluid models \citep{horton:1981,horton:1988,sarazin:1998,ivanov:2020,panico:2025}.
-Future perspectives include implementing self-consistent evolution of a mean $E\times B$ velocity profile and its damping towards a neoclassical profile, which could be used to study other phenomena such as the L-H transition, benchmarking flux-driven reduced models, and performing detailed comparisons between flux-driven and fixed gradient simulations especially near the threshold of zonal flow formation.
+While this first study using P-FLARE was confined to the flux-driven Hasegawa-Wakatani system, the code can be easily adapted to other reduced fluid models \citep{horton:1981,horton:1988,sarazin:1998,ivanov:2020,panico:2025}, or using the gyro-moment approach \citep{frei:2023,hoffmann:2023}.
+Future perspectives include implementing self-consistent evolution of a mean $E\times B$ velocity profile and its damping towards a neoclassical profile, which could be used to study other phenomena such as the L-H transition.
+Benchmarking flux-driven reduced models, and performing detailed comparisons between flux-driven and fixed gradient simulations especially near the threshold of zonal flow formation, are also considered.